The Benefits of Residential Treatment

 The Effects of Milieu Therapy

 Milieu therapy has become a way to form therapeutic communities around shared trauma, issues, or struggles in order to cultivate a healthier, more balanced worldview.
-A shared residential environment provides a calmer, less stressful environment where individuals are free from the daily stresses that may be hindering their recovery.
-Along with sharing their experiences, residents build bonds and friendships, allowing them to test and work out what they’re learning with each other in a safe place.
+A shared residential environment provides a calmer, more supportive environment where individuals find shared experiences to help in their healing.
+Residents build bonds and friendships, allowing them to test and work through issues with each other in a safe place.

 Uncover the Next Steps to Recovery With the Team at PCH